-Assuming the franchise was dead at this point, as its box office returns had dipped with its less marketable casts and ludicrous (get it? haha…) titles, imagine my surprise when the franchise rose from its grave with the 2009 film Fast and Furious (they took at the “the’s“) with Walker, Diesel, Rodriguez, and others from the original 2001 cast returning and nailing the series’ highest gross yet, over $360 million.
+Assuming the franchise was dead at this point, its box office returns having dipped with its less marketable casts and ludicrous (get it? haha…) titles, imagine my surprise when the franchise rose from its grave with the 2009 film Fast and Furious (they took at the “the’s“) with Walker, Diesel, Rodriguez, and others from the original 2001 cast returning and nailing the series’ highest gross yet, over $360 million.
+Congratulations?

 Amused as I was by this, little did I know that the dumbest moments of the furiously fast franchise were yet to come.
-At least by this point critics were able to divorce themselves from the massive hype of the dimwitted, popcorn-eating masses and call out these movies for what they were, but as soon as the franchise added Dwayne ‘The Rock’ Johnson and diluted itself from niche dumb action schlock to generic mainstream action-schlock, nearly all critics inexplicably started to go along with it.
+At least at this point, critics were able to divorce themselves from the massive hype of the dimwitted, popcorn-eating masses and call out these movies for what they were, but as soon as the franchise added Dwayne ‘The Rock’ Johnson and diluted itself from niche dumb action schlock to generic mainstream action-schlock, nearly all critics inexplicably started to go along with it.
 Here is a summary of the entire 7-film canon thus far with each film’s budget, box office, and Rottentomatoes ratings:

 |Film||Rotten Tomatoes||Budget||Box Office|